ICAO airport code

-The ICAO airport code or location indicator is a four-letter code designating aerodromes around the world.
-These codes, as defined by the International Civil Aviation Organization and published quarterly in ICAO Document 7910: Location Indicators, are used by air traffic control and airline operations such as flight planning.
+The ICAO airport code or ICAO location indicator is a four-letter code designating aerodromes around the world.
+These codes are defined by the International Civil Aviation Organization (ICAO) and published quarterly in ICAO Document 7910: Location Indicators.

+They are used by air traffic control and airline operations such as flight planning.

 ICAO codes are also used to identify other aviation facilities such as weather stations, international flight service stations, or area control centers (and by extension their flight information regions), regardless of whether they are located at airports.

 History

 The recommendations for ICAO airport codes were adopted on 24 March 1959, and came into force on 1 October the same year.

 ICAO codes versus IATA codes

 ICAO codes are separate and different from the three-letter IATA codes, which are generally used for airline timetables, reservations, and baggage tags.
 For example, the IATA code for London's Heathrow Airport is LHR and its ICAO code is EGLL.

 In general IATA codes are usually derived from the name of the airport or the city it serves, while ICAO codes are distributed by region and country.
 Far more aerodromes (in the broad sense) have ICAO codes than IATA codes, which are sometimes assigned to railway stations as well.
 The selection of ICAO codes is partly delegated to authorities in each country, while IATA codes, which have no geographic structure, must be decided centrally by IATA.